deviceinsight/eventhub-analyzer/README.md

 the number of events is not well distributed overall.
 There might be some gains possible by choosing a different partition key (or by partitioning manually on the client).

-## TODOs

-* Make it possible to restrict by event hub and consumer group